An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 WHAT TO DRIVE

-If you are traveling in winter, front-wheel drive is essential and four-wheel drive is highly recommended.
+In winter, front-wheel drive is essential and four-wheel drive is highly recommended.

 Convertibles are in limited supply, so book well ahead.
 (And note typical summertime temperatures above!)
 A Corvette or other low-clearance vehicle may limit exploring of bypassed sections.
 "Classic" cars generally cannot be rented for such a long trip...but if you have $7,500 check out www.blacktopcandys.com.